Where to watch Sky Atlantic

 Box sets tend to be available for either three or six months at a time, sometimes longer - and the extra information about a show should always include the date after which it will disappear.

-In the case of Game of Thrones and other current series, they'll usually reappear again, often just before or when a new series starts - but, especially in the case of non-HBO programmes, there's no guarantee.
+In the case of Game of Thrones and other current series, they'll usually reappear again, often just before or when a new series starts - but, and especially in the case of non-HBO programmes, there's no guarantee.

 Sky Atlantic HD